NilPointer-Software/bdfd-wiki/src/resources/discordIDSystem.md

 - **Mobile**

    For Android users, go to User Settings > App Settings > Behavior and turn on Developer Mode.

-For iOS you’ll head to User Settings > Appearance > Advanced and turn on Developer Mode.
+   For iOS, you’ll head to User Settings > Appearance > Advanced and turn on Developer Mode.

    ![ex4](https://user-images.githubusercontent.com/69215413/125985535-55e42f16-68e9-46a2-bb2a-75b5a65b7053.png)